Visit Puerto Rico for its Afro-Caribbean Influences

 Culture (Dance/Music)

-One of the most breathtaking demonstrations of Afro-Puerto Rican heritage is the Bomba; a rhythm played by two or more drums guided by the dancer’s feet.
-There are many places on the Island where you can learn this Puerto Rican tradition and immerse yourself in a complete cultural experience, including Don Rafael Cepeda School of Bomba and Plena.
+One of the most breathtaking demonstrations of Afro-Puerto Rican heritage is the Bomba, a rhythm played by two or more drums guided by the dancer’s feet.
+There are many places on the Island where you can learn this Puerto Rican tradition and immerse yourself in a complete cultural experience, including the Don Rafael Cepeda School of Bomba and Plena.

 All year-round, you can hear and feel Puerto Rico’s energetic and vibrant culture through music, dance, rhythm, and cuisine rooting from the Afro-Caribbean influences.